Nissan Sunny: Taiwan

 As usual, Nissan's Taiwanese subsidiary Yue Loong assembled a local version of the B11 Sunny.
 It was available as a four-door sedan or a five-door wagon, with 1.2-, 1.3-, and 1.5-litre engines.
 It was marketed as the YLN 311 SD or GX, depending on equipment levels.
 Taiwanese Sunnys were fitted with the larger bumpers as used in the North American markets; it is unknown why this is the case.

+Southeast Asia

+This generation of Sunny was also sold in Singapore, Indonesia, Malaysia, and Thailand.

 Nissan AD

 A five-door station wagon on Sunny basis meant for use as a delivery van was also introduced.
 This had different bodywork from the Sunny California wagon and was called the Nissan AD Van in the domestic market.
 It was also exported to many countries, usually with "Sunny Van" badging.
 It used the E15S, the E13S, and the CD17 diesel engine.